sslover/designing-for-data-personalization/syllabus.md

 **BREAK**

 * Technical topics:
-    * JSON 101: rules & validation
+    * JSON 101: rules & validation.
+And why does it matter?
     * JS 102 - going deeper into client-side js.
 Common Javscript functions, tips and tricks.
 Callbacks.
 Events.
 Etc.
     * Making an API request with AJAX and using the data within a Webpage (from both a JSON file and an external 3rd party API)
         * [Example project 1 - API Request](http://samslover.com/examples/weather-dashboard/)